Grasp2Grasp: Vision-Based Dexterous Grasp Translation via Schr\"odinger Bridges: Related Work

 \textbf{Optimal Transport (OT) and Schr{\"o}dinger Bridges (SB)} have recently emerged as powerful frameworks in the machine learning community for modeling distributional transformations.
 OT~\cite{rubner2000earth,villani2008optimal,peyre2019computational,sinkhorn1964relationship} provides a principled way to compute mappings between probability distributions that minimize a cost function, typically grounded in geometric distances.
-While classical OT has found applications in tasks like domain adaptation~\cite{courty2016optimal,fatras2021unbalanced} and shape matching~\cite{eisenberger2020deep,le2024integrating,su2015optimal}, it often requires solving computationally intensive optimization problems~\cite{sinkhorn1964relationship,moradi2025survey}.
+Aligning distributions is a central challenge in tasks like domain adaptation~\cite{zhong2022meta,chi2024adapting}, and classical OT has been successfully applied for this purpose~\cite{courty2016optimal,fatras2021unbalanced}, as well as for other applications like shape matching~\cite{eisenberger2020deep,le2024integrating,su2015optimal}.
+However, it often requires solving computationally intensive optimization problems~\cite{sinkhorn1964relationship,moradi2025survey}.
 Schr{\"o}dinger Bridges~\cite{schrodinger1932theorie,leonard2013survey} extend OT by introducing a stochastic reference process, which enables more flexible and entropically regularized transport.
 This has proven particularly useful in generative modeling~\cite{de2021diffusion,vargas2021solving,chen2021likelihood,wang2021deep,shi2023diffusion,liu2023generalized,tong2023simulation}, where SBs offer a probabilistic interpolation between data distributions.
 Recent advances in simulation-free training methods~\cite{liu2023flow,tong2023simulation,tong2024improving} have made these techniques more scalable by bypassing the need to simulate stochastic processes during training.
 In robotics, these frameworks have been explored for motion planning~\cite{le2023accelerating}, distribution alignment~\cite{somnath2023aligned}, and dynamical system modeling~\cite{bunne2023optimal}.
 However, their application to grasp synthesis and translation remains underexplored.
 Our work leverages SBs not just for smooth transport between distributions, but for preserving task-specific physical properties of grasps across different hand morphologies, pushing the boundaries of OT/SB utility in robotic manipulation.